adamwong246/adamwong246.github.io/src/blogEntries/14/index.md

 publishedAt: Mon Mar 23 2020 12:12:43 GMT-0700 (Pacific Daylight Time)
 ---

+UPDATE: "Webcrack" is deprecated and has long ago been replaced with [funkophile](https://www.npmjs.com/package/funkophile).

 [webcrack](https://github.com/adamwong246/adamwong246.github.io/tree/dev/webcrack) is a thing I've been building on the side.
 It was inspired by webpack, but it's very different.
 Whereas webpack is designed to make js bundles, webcrack is designed to make files.

 ## a functional file processor